Dung24-6/Dung24-6/README.md

 _**To understand the heart and mind of a person, look not at what he has already achieved, but at what he aspires to do.**_

 Kahlil Gibran

+_**The more sand that has escaped from the hourglass of our life, the clearer we should see through it.**_

+Jean-Paul Sartre